 Buckhead Heritage’s efforts to preserve significant historic resources in Buckhead are widespread and growing as the organizations grows.

 In the spring of 2012, the 2500 Peachtree Road Condominium Association applied for a demolition permit for the Randolph-Lucas House, a locally designated Historic Building.
-Read more about the significance of the house and Buckhead Heritage's efforts to preserve it.
+Buckhead Heritage subsequently worked with the Condominium Association, the City of Atlanta, and other partners to assist NewTown Partners in relocating the house to Ansley Park.
+The house was successfully relocated on November 8, 2013, and will be used as the private residence of the principals of NewTown Partners.
+Read more about the significance of the house and Buckhead Heritage’s efforts to preserve it.

 Buckhead Heritage is recording the personal stories and memories of Buckhead, as told by those who lived them, before they are lost forever.
 Oral history provides a genuine and personal perpective of history and adds an emotional element to understanding our past.
 Although oral history is inherently a mixture of fact and fiction, it can be an effective means of filling in the gaps in the documentation of Buckhead’s history.
 Check out the progress of our program!